The Path to High School Graduation and Beyond - 12th grade editiontitle

 Attend our district’s Got Plans?
 College and Career Fair in October to start getting excited and interested in different colleges and careers.
 Attend other college fairs in San Diego too.

-Take the SAT (sat.collegeboard.org) and/or ACT (www.actstudent.org) by Nov. or Dec. (should be taken in the spring of Jr. year also).
+Take the SAT and/or ACT by Nov. or Dec. (should be taken in the spring of Jr. year also).
 These are required for admission into 4 year colleges.
-Consider taking some SAT subject tests as many colleges look at these scores as well. ** If you need accommodations, contact the College Board for the SAT or ACT for the ACT test.
+Consider taking some SAT subject tests as many colleges look at these scores as well. **If you need accommodations, contact SAT or ACT directly.

 Ask adults who are willing to write letters of recommendation for you in advance.
 We are all asked to write many letters and they are quite time consuming.
-You need to fill out the “Senior Brag Packet” and turn it in by September 30th in order to get a letter of recommendation or Common App response from your counselor.
+There will be a “Senior Brag Packet” due by October in order to get a letter from your counselor and earn your diploma.

 Make sure to send official scores for SAT, ACT and AP tests to the schools you are applying to as well as sending your official transcripts from all high schools and colleges you have attended.
-Requests for West Hills transcripts can be made with Mrs. Stratton in the front office.
+Requests for West Hills transcripts can be made with Mr. Novicio in the front office.

 Fill out the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov as close to October 1 as possible, but make sure to wait until after October 1 and before March 2.